oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 In the cloud, secrets management has become much more difficult.
 Vault is a secrets management and data protection tool from HashiCorp that provides secure storage, dynamic secret generation, data encryption, and secret revocation.

-Vault encrypts the secrets prior to writing them to persistent storage.
-The encryption key is also stored in Vault, but encrypted with a _master key_ not stored anywhere.
+Vault encrypts the secrets before writing them to persistent storage.
+The encryption key is stored in Vault but encrypted with a _master key_ not stored anywhere.
 The master key is split into shards using _Shamir's Secret Sharing algorithm_, and distributed among a number of operators.
 The Vault unseal process allows you to reconstruct the master key by adding shards one at a time in any order until enough shards are present, then Vault becomes operative.
-Operations on secrets can be audited by enabling audit devices, which will send audit logs to a file, syslog or socket.
+Operations on secrets can be audited by enabling audit devices, which will send audit logs to a file, syslog, or socket.

 As Spring Cloud Config Server supports Vault as a configuration backend, the next step is to better protect the application secrets by storing them in Vault.